hassan-harera/Insta/README.md

 # Setup
 - You need the Android Studio Arctic Fox | 2020.3.1 or earlier to be able to build the app
 - You need the Intellij 2021.2.2 ultimate
+- gradle version 7.1
+- Ktlin version 1.5.31

 # Features
 - Email login
 - Social login
+- Text posting like WhatsApp status & Image posting like Instagram
-- Chatting
+- Chatting like Messenger using WebSocket connection
 - Connections posts feeding
 - Like, Comment actions
 - Edit Profile
 - Search profiles & posts